ycmjason/fires/README.md

 ## Why?

 Firestore is powerful and robust with high level of flexibility.
-However, I personally find the official API overly-complicated for simple operations.
+I personally find the official API overly-complicated for simple operations.

 For example, let's take a look at the following code for retrieving a single document.